 To convert iTunes songs to MP3 would be a great solution for you to back up your iTunes music.
 Then you can move your iTunes music to other devices or upload them to more free cloud platforms such as Google Drive for backup.
 Here we’ll introduce a powerful music converter specifically designed for iTunes audios – Tunelf Audio Converter.
 With it, you can remove DRM from iTunes music and convert iTunes songs to MP3 for use without limits.

 Key Features of Tunelf Audio Converter

-- Remove built-in DRM protection from Audible, Apple Music, and iTunes
+- Remove DRM protection from Apple Music, iTunes audios, and Audible

-- Convert Apple Music for playing on other apps and devices without limit
+- Convert Apple Music to MP3, AAC, and more for playing on any media player

-- Customize the parameters of Apple Music like the output audio format
+- Personalize the output audio parameters like the output format and bit rate

 Step 1 Import iTunes songs to the converter

 Launch Tunelf Audio Converter on your computer, and meantime, iTunes will automatically load.
 Then you can click the Add icon to import iTunes M4P files you want to transfer to your Android device.
 Or you can simply drag and drop your target audio files from iTunes or the folder to the Tunelf interface.

 Step 2 Set the audio parameters for iTunes songs

 Once your iTunes M4P files are loaded into Tunelf app, click the Format panel at the bottom left-hand corner.
 A window of format setting will appear where you can set the output audio parameter per your need.
 You can set the output format as MP3.
 For retaining the original audio quality, you need to set the bitrate, sample rate, and channel.